 - Google Ads – Tighten your service area and add relevant localized keywords to your ad content.
 Include your location on your landing pages and target your ads to specific locations, either by city or county.
 You will be able to target a very specific reach of local customers.

 - Facebook Ads – Run ads that target a very specific local area.
-Choose Reach People Near Your Business or Local Awareness.
 Add in your business address and you then get a map showing you the radius of your ad reach.
 You can customize this radius so that it reaches your exact target audience.
 You can further refine who the ad reaches by selecting your audience.

-- Local Search Ads – As a local business, you can also run a local search ad.
-These are pay-per-lead ads that appear at the top of the search results, above organic results and traditional Google Ads.
+- Local Search Ads – As a local business that offers home services, you can also run a local search ad.
+These are pay-per-lead ads that appear at the top of the search results, above organic results and Google Ads.

 Paid ads aren’t for every business.
 If you think you may want to invest, work with someone who knows how to run ads properly.
-Otherwise, your ad budget could be spent with any results.
+Otherwise, your ad budget could be spent without achieving any results.

 Build a local email subscriber list